lanofdoom/counterstrikesource-paintball/README.md

 # LAN of DOOM Paintball Mode
-A SourceMod plugin that respawns players after death for CS:S servers.
+A SourceMod plugin that enables paintball mode for CS:S servers.

 # Building
 Check out the repository and run the ``./build.sh`` script.